claudfisch/christmas-challenge-2024/Projekt/README.md

 # Documentation

+## Overview of the made work
+[-] File management: The server should support basic file storage and retrieval.
+(Download/Upload works but moving around not.)
+[-] Authentication: Provide options for protected and unprotected files.
+(Usersystem was planned but not enough time - only guest user)
+[x] Encryption: Include functionality to encrypt and decrypt files during storage (PLAIN-TEXT) or transfer (SAVE SSL-TLS) [x] Access: The file server should be accessible via a web application that runs on a Linux server.

 ## 1. How to setup my project
 The bash-script 'runSimpleFileServer.sh' made it executeable with "chmod u+x ./*.sh"
 - key.pam and cert.pam (Self-Signed-Certificates) will be created. ( Should be edited if you do not want German DE Berlin in the Certificate )